 King Hall Hosts Successful Licensing Academy in Intellectual Property and Technology Transfer

-Lawyers, technology transfer officers, scientists and entrepreneurs from all over the world travelled to King Hall to explore U.S. models of intellectual asset management and technology licensing during the seventh annual Licensing Academy in Intellectual Property and Technology Transfer held June 19-30 at UC Davis School of Law.
+Lawyers, technology transfer officers, academics and inventors from all over the world travelled to King Hall to explore U.S. models of intellectual property and its licensing during the fourth annual Licensing Academy in Intellectual Property and Technology Transfer held June 2-13 at UC Davis School of Law.

-For more information about the Licensing Academy and other International Programs at the School of Law, please visit law.ucdavis.edu/international or contact Kate Asche firstname.lastname@example.org or 530-757-8569.
+For more information about the Licensing Academy and other International Law Programs, please visit law.ucdavis.edu/international or contact Kate Asche at firstname.lastname@example.org or 530-757-8569.